Cheesecake Cake Pops Coated in Dark Chocolate & Coconut

 - Carefully insert the lollipop sticks into the cake balls.

 - Refrigerate for 30-60 minutes to allow the cake pops to firm up.

 - Melt the chocolate (or candy melts) in a double boiler.

-- Once firm, carefully insert the cake ball into the chocolate by holding the lollipop stick and rotating until covered.
-Once covered, remove and softly tap and rotate until the excess chocolate falls off.
-Don’t tap too hard or the cake ball will fall off.
+- Insert the cake ball into the chocolate and rotate until covered.
+Softly tap and rotate the cake pop until the excess chocolate falls off.
+Don’t tap too hard or the cake ball could fall off.

 - Place in a styrofoam block to dry and sprinkle with coconut flakes.